Building 15, Room 3201

 The University Center offers complimentary parking to all event attendees.
 You can find driving instructions at the below link:

-During the event, attendees were provided with seven votes with instructions to cast one vote per poster.
-Winners of the symposium were decided based on the number of votes received.
+During the event, attendees were provided with 10 votes with instructions to rate up to 10 posters in the scale of 1 (low) to 10 (high) that are award worthy.
+Winners of the symposium were decided based on the ratings received.
 Winners were recognized with cash prizes and certification awards.
 School of Computing Advisory Board members along with Dr. Sherif Elfayoumy, School of Computing Director presented cash prizes and award certificates to winners of the symposium.